CenturyLink/ExpertDHCP/docs/centos8stream_installation.md

 how this file works, would be https://kb.isc.org/docs/aa-01615 and https://kb.isc.org.

-Below, a sample configuration for a single subnet is given.
+A sample configuration for Kea DHCP 4 is given below.

+At the time of this writing, Kea version 1.8 is the most current Kea DHCP software available on the Centos 8 Stream EPEL repo.
+If a newer version of Kea is made available, the configuration below might not work correctly.

+**Kea version 1.8** kea-dhcp4.conf example.
 ```
+[asghar@expertdhcp-rocky-8 ~]$ cat /etc/kea/kea-dhcp4.conf
 {
 "Dhcp4": {
     "interfaces-config": {
-        "interfaces": [ "ens4" ]
+        "interfaces": [ "ens3" ]
     },

     "control-socket": {
         "socket-type": "unix",
-        "socket-name": "/tmp/kea-dhcp4-ctrl.sock"
+        "socket-name": "/tmp/kea4-ctrl-socket"
     },

     "lease-database": {
-        // Memfile is the simplest and easiest backend to use.
-It's a in-memory
-        // C++ database that stores its state in CSV file.
         "type": "memfile",
-        "lfc-interval": 3600,
+        "lfc-interval": 3600
-        "name": "/var/lib/kea/dhcp4.leases"
     },

     "expired-leases-processing": {